pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 Because it is built into Curling IO, the hosting experience stays simple, secure, and easy for volunteers to maintain.
 Explore the live demo club at https://demo.curling.io/ to see the layout, navigation, and content options you can launch right away.

+## Website Settings

+Kick things off under **Website → Settings**.
+This screen now houses most of the fields that previously lived in Club → Settings, keeping all site-specific configuration in one place.

+### Club identity
+- **Club name** — Controls the text in the site header and the contact page.
+- **Summary** — A short description that powers the public Find a Club listing and other overview cards.
+- **Tax ID / Business Number** — Optional; appears on receipts so members can submit expenses when needed.

+### Hosting toggle and navigation defaults
+- **Are we hosting your website?** — Turn hosting on or off.
+When enabled, the Pages and Articles menus appear in your admin.
+- **Default landing section** — Choose the destination members see first (e.g., Landing Page, Leagues, Calendar).
+- **Calendar visibility** — Show or hide the public calendar tab; when enabled it surfaces draws, rentals (Premium), and closures/events in one view.

+### Branding
+- **Brand colour** — Enter a hex colour to update buttons and call-to-action elements.
+- **Logo uploads** — Provide full and compact logo versions for the header and navigation.

+### Location & venue
+- **Location details** — Maintain the address, city, province/state, postal code, and time zone displayed on your site and used as defaults elsewhere.
+- **Venue information** — Store facility details (name, phone, directions) that pre-fill when creating leagues, bonspiels, or rentals.

+### Contact & social links
+Keep members connected by filling in:
+- Primary email and phone contact.
+- Social or community channels: Facebook, X (Twitter), YouTube, WhatsApp, Slack, and Discord URLs.
+These surface on your contact page and in registration confirmations.

+Once you save your updates in Website → Settings, continue with the specialized pages below to bring your hosted site to life.

 ## Landing Page